dell/omnia/docs/source/OmniaInstallGuide/RHEL/InstallAITools/vLLM/index.rst

 * Only AMD GPUs from the MI200s (gfx90a) are supported.

-* For nodes using NVidia, ensure that the GPU has a compute capacity that is higher than 7 (Eg: V100, T4, RTX20xx, A100, L4, H100, etc).
+* For nodes using NVIDIA, ensure that the GPU has a compute capacity that is higher than 7 (Eg: V100, T4, RTX20xx, A100, L4, H100, etc).

 * Ensure the ``kube_node``, ``kube_control_plane`` is setup and working.
-If NVidia or AMD GPU acceleration is required for the task, install the NVidia (with containerd) or AMD ROCm GPU drivers during provisioning.
+If NVIDIA or AMD GPU acceleration is required for the task, install the NVIDIA (with containerd) or AMD ROCm GPU drivers during provisioning.

 * Use ``local_repo.yml`` to create an offline vLLM repository.
-For more information, `click here. <../../LocalRepo/localrepos.html>`_
+For more information, `click here. <../../CreateLocalRepo/localrepos.html>`_

 **[Optional prerequisites]**